Red Lobster's Endless Shrimp

 All the Shrimp You Can Eat for $15.99

-The “Eater” website asks: “How much shrimp would I have to eat at Red Lobster’s Endless Shrimp promotion to make it a net financial loss for the restaurant?”
+In mid-October 2011, the “Eater” website asked: “How much shrimp would I have to eat at Red Lobster’s Endless Shrimp promotion to make it a net financial loss for the restaurant?”

 The website got almost 3,000 responses.
 Here are some of them: